ranodeepbanerjee/PlayWord/README.md

 # PlayWord app implement using Trie DataStructure.

-This is four character exist english word game.Using Trie data structure for efficent match.
+This is a four character exist english word game.
+Using Trie data structure for efficent match.
-Play this game have Fun :)
+Play this game and have Fun :)

 | ![](/Screenshots/Now/1.png) | ![](/Screenshots/Now/2.png) |
 |-----------------------------|-----------------------------|